Fischer-L/FirefoxTech/Switch_Selected_Tab.md

     }
     ```

-  - Queue to unload unused tabs
+  - P1: Queue to unload unused tabs.
+See Section: onUnloadTimeout
     ```javascript
     // This won't run immediately so loading the requested tab should go first this.unloadTimer = this.setTimer(() => this.onUnloadTimeout(), unloadTimeout);